U.S. Economic Overview

 Labor Market

-- Another importat labor market indicator is aggregate hours worked.
-The chart below shows the average weekly hours of all employees, total private.
-The first thing you see when the economy is slowing down is a reduction in job openings.
-That is the first wave.
-The secong wave that you see is the number of hours worked.
-And that is a very important metric because when you’re cutting hours, the next step is to actually cut positions.
+- Another important labor market indicator is aggregate hours worked.
+The chart below shows the average weekly hours of all employees in the total private sector.
+One of the first signs of a slowing economy is a reduction in job openings(that’s the first wave).
+The second wave is a decline in hours worked, which is a critical metric.
+When employers begin cutting hours, the next step is often cutting positions.

-The graph, below sugested by Mick Dueholm and Serdar Ozkan on FRED Blog, show labor market tighness as the ratio of job openings to unemployment.
-This captures how many job opportunities there are for each person seeking a job.
+The chart below, shared by Mick Dueholm and Serdar Ozkan on the FRED Blog, illustrates labor market tightness as the ratio of job openings to unemployed individuals.
+This measure indicates how many job opportunities are available for each person seeking work.

-Source: U.S. Bureau of Labor Statistics and U.S. Departament of Labor
+Source: U.S. Bureau of Labor Statistics , U.S. Departament of Labor, and FRED.

 10-Year Treasury bonds

-The 10-year Treasury bond yield is a key indicator of investor sentiment about economic conditions.
-Is the interest rate the U.S. government pays to borrow money for a decade, serving as a benchmark for other interest rates, influences borrowing costs, impacts the valuation of financial assets, and signals expectations about inflation and economic growth.
+The 10-year Treasury yield is a key indicator of investor sentiment about the economy.
+It represents the interest rate the U.S. government pays to borrow money for a decade and serves as benchmark for other interest rates.
+This yield influences borrowing costs, affects the valuation of financial assets, and reflects expectations about inflation and economic growth.

 The chart below shows the United States 10-Year Government Bond yield.